Submit a Paper Read on IEEE Xplore

 Please review the Electronic Posting Policy and Self-Plagiarism Policy.
 Manuscripts submitted for publication in IEEE Internet of Things Magazine should be original work submitted exclusively to the magazine, not previously published, and not under consideration for publication elsewhere.

-These guidelines are for accepted papers only after they have been through the review process and accepted by the Editor-in-Chief.
-If you are submitting an paper for review and possible acceptance, please visit the Paper Submission Guidelines page.
+These guidelines are for accepted papers.
+They must have been through the review process and accepted by the Editor-in-Chief (EiC).
+If you are submitting a paper for review and possible acceptance, please visit the Paper Submission Guidelines page.
 The production process is separate from the review process and requires a full set of materials to be sent directly to the production team.
 The Publications Staff does not have access to materials submitted to Manuscript Central and cannot retrieve files.

 Important Dates

-- Final Manuscripts Due: The 15th of the month, 2.5 months prior to publication date.
-For example, all final materials for an paper in the March issue are due by December 15th.
+• Final Manuscripts Due: The 15th of the month, two and a half months (2.5) prior to publication date.
+For example, all final materials for a paper in the March issue are due by December 15th.

-- Page Proofs Sent to Contact Author: 3 weeks prior to issue date.
+• Page Proofs Sent to Contact Author: Three (3) weeks prior to issue date.

-- Page Proofs Back to Publications Department: 2 weeks prior to issue date.
+• Page Proofs Back to Publications Department: Two (2) weeks prior to issue date.

 Submission of Materials to Publications Staff

 IEEE Internet of Things Magazine does not use style sheets or templates for submission of materials.
 If you are familiar with the submission of materials for a journal, such as IEEE JSAC, please be aware that these guidelines are different.
-Read them carefully and do not make assumptions on what we need based on your prior experience with journal publication.
+Thoroughly read the guidelines and do not make assumptions on what is needed based on prior experience with journal publications.

 All final electronic materials should be emailed to the Publications Department and must include the following: